 Geography can have an effect on car value.
 For example, the harsh winters and salted roads of the Northeast can take a toll, causing more wear and tear than a warm, dry climate.

-Additionally, some types of vehicles may be in higher demand in certain areas, driving up price.
+Additionally, some types of vehicles may be in higher demand in certain areas, driving up prices.
 For example, you might have an easier time selling a pickup truck in a suburban or rural area than in a big city.

 Timeline